JPEG XL: Industry support and adoption

 An extension to enable JPEG XL support in Chrome and Firefox became available in January 2024.

 Apple Inc. included native JPEG XL file support starting with iOS/iPadOS 17, macOS 14 Sonoma, and Safari 17. iPhone 16 Pro supports JPEG XL compression when capturing ProRAW photos.

 Microsoft added support for opening and saving JPEG XL files for Windows 11 24H2 via the JPEG XL image extension in Microsoft Store.
 Also Microsoft Photos added native JPEG XL support in the 2025.11030.20006.0 build.

 The raw image format Digital Negative (DNG) allows image data contained within to be compressed using JPEG XL.
-Starting in version 1.7.0.0 from June 2023, JPEG XL compression was included as part of the specification.
+Starting in version 1.7.0.0 in June 2023, JPEG XL compression was included as part of the specification.
 This created a basis for later use as part of "Expert RAW" in Samsung Galaxy smartphones and Apple's "ProRAW".

-The PDF Association has stated in the PDF Days Europe 2025 event that they selected JPEG XL as the prefered image format for HDR images embedded for PDF, although no timeline has been given.
+The PDF Association has stated in the PDF Days Europe 2025 event in September 2025 that they selected JPEG XL as the preferred image format for HDR images embedded for PDF, although no timeline has been given.

+In November 2025, following the decision of the PDF Association, the Chrome team reverted their stance on JPEG XL and announced that it was open to contributions to integrate a memory-safe and performant decoder in Blink.
+The team would require the decoder implementation to have commitment to long-term maintenance to ship it in Chrome.
+In January 2026, JPEG XL decoding support was merged into Chromium.

+Mozilla took a similar stance after months of work, switching from the C++ reference decoder to the same memory-safe and performant decoder in January 2026.
+May 2026 saw Mozilla deciding to also integrate JPEG XL support into the Firefox release channel starting with Firefox 152, which was released on June 16th 2026.

+Both Chrome and Firefox keep JPEG XL support disabled for now, requiring an experimental flag to be set by the user.